 Dozens of old plantation bungalows have been converted into guesthouses throughout the tea growing areas, offering tea focused experiences or just a place to relax in truly stunning locations.
 Some of our favourites include Tea Trails, Kahanda Kanda, Rosyth Estate and Camellia Hills.

-Until recently the level of accommodation in the National Parks was very basic, however we can now offer luxury lodges, like Chena Huts, Gal Oya Lodge and glamping experiences like Leopard Safaris, from which to base yourself and go in search of the elusive leopard.
+Until recently the level of accommodation in the National Parks was very basic, however we can now offer luxury lodges, like Chena Huts, Gal Oya Lodge and glamping experiences like Leopard Safaris by KK Collection, from which to base yourself and go in search of the elusive leopard.

 There are 8 UNESCO sites in Sri Lanka and in order to gain access to be best of these, we suggest spending 3-4 days in the Cultural Triangle as well as visiting Kandy and Galle Fort where there are many boutique hotels with plenty of character, such as Ulagalla, Kandy House, Fort Bazaar and Amangalla.